-- It is the specific obligation of any person who has made a facilitation payment to ensure the details of any payment is provided to their relevant
+It is the specific obligation of any person who has made a facilitation payment to ensure the details of any payment is provided to their relevant director.

-The Company will ensure that its business partners and agents comply with these rules.
+The Group will ensure that its business partners (see paragraph 7 below for what this covers) are informed and are asked to comply with these rules.

-The Accounts department will keep a register of corporate hospitality/entertaining and gifts given and received.
-It is the express duty of all employees to notify the Financial Controller of the giving or receiving of gifts and, in each instance, as soon as is reasonably practicable; or prior to the even where approval is required in accordance with paragraph 2.4.
-Please note that business entertaining of £60 per person or less (£400 total) need not be registered unless with the same party(ies) on more than one occasion within a 12month period.
+The Accounts department will keep a register of corporate hospitality/entertaining and gifts given and/or received via the expense’s procedures.
+It is the express duty of all employees to notify the Financial Controller of the giving or receiving of gifts and, in each instance, as soon as is reasonably practicable; or prior to the event where approval is required in accordance with paragraph 4.7.
+Please note that business entertaining of £60 per person (or less £400 total) need not be registered unless with the same party(ies) on more than one occasion within a 12-month period.

-The definition of a business partner is broad, and could include agents, distributors, joint venture partners or supply chain partners who act on behalf of the Company.
-The Company is ultimately responsible for ensuring that business partners who act on our behalf are compliant with this policy as well as any local laws.
+The definition of a business partner is broad, and could include agents, distributors, joint venture partners or supply chain partners who act on behalf of the Group (or any Group company).
+The Group is ultimately responsible for ensuring that business partners who act on our behalf are compliant with this policy as well as any local laws.
 Ignorance or “turning a blind eye” is not an excuse.

 Prior to the appointment of a business partner the following steps should be taken to ensure compliance with this policy:

-- Ensure the business partner is aware of the Company’s policy and has agreed to abide by the Policy in respect of business carried out on our
+- Ensure the business partner is aware of the Group’s policy and has agreed to abide by this policy in respect of business carried out on our behalf.

-6.2.
-The obligation of employees and steps to be taken by the employing Company
+8.2.
+The obligation of employees and steps to be taken by the employing Group company

 All employees are required to act in accordance with the following guidelines if they have concerns about the breach of this policy by their employing company:

-- If by reason of the nature of the concern, or if the Reporting Employee reasonably considers that the Managing Director has not dealt with the concern adequately or at all, the Reporting Employee should raise the concern with the Chairman, Stephen
+- If by reason of the nature of the concern, or if the Reporting Employee reasonably considers that the Managing Director has not dealt with the concern adequately or at all, the Reporting Employee should raise the concern with the CFO, James Barton.

-- The Managing Director or Chairman, as appropriate, will make such arrangements to investigate the concern as are reasonable and appropriate in the circumstances.
-The steps to be taken in the investigation will be notified to the Reporting
+- The CFO will make such arrangements to investigate the concern as are reasonable and appropriate in the circumstances.
+The steps to be taken in the investigation will be notified to the Reporting Employee.

 - On conclusion of the investigation, the Reporting Employee will be advised of the conclusion of the investigation and the steps to be taken (if any).

 If the Reporting Employee has followed the above procedure in full but remains genuinely and reasonably dissatisfied with the outcome, the Reporting Employee may raise the concern confidentially with the appropriate regulatory authority.
-The Reporting Employee must give the Company prior notice of such action and reasonable opportunity to make representations.
+The Reporting Employee must give the relevant Group company prior notice of such action and reasonable opportunity to make representations.